Nigiri (The Best Nigiri Sushi Recipes)

 • Raw fish is best consumed the same day as purchased.
 The flavor will become more “fishy” the longer you wait.

-• Check out what wine pairs with nigiri by reading our Best Wine With Sushi guide.
+• Check out what wine pairs well by reading our Best Wine With Sushi guide.

 Raw tuna and tobiko over rice.